EDA PLAY TOBY

 The application works with distinctive colours and very simple picture shapes.
 The plot is comprehensible.
 Neither the pictures nor the scenes contain any details and they are positioned against contrasting backdrop.

-Meet the EDA PLAY TOBY application
+Explore the EDA PLAY TOBY app

-New tasks: "touch and find out what's hiding in the dark and in the box".
+"touch and find out what's hiding in the dark and in the box".

 The eye has to be provoked and challenged.
 The right visual exercise has to be performed regularly and under an expert supervision.
 The aim of active vision stimulation is to support and develop the preserved visual capabilities of the child for their maximum use in daily life.